okta-awscli/okta-awscli/README.md

 Optional flags:
 - `--profile` Sets your temporary credentials to a profile in `.aws/credentials`.
 If omitted, credentials will output to console.
 - `--force` Ignores result of STS credentials validation and gets new credentials from AWS.
 Used in conjunction with `--profile`.
-- `--verbose` Verbose output.
+- `--verbose` More verbose output.
+- `--debug` Very verbose output.
 Useful for debugging.
 - `--okta-profile` Use a Okta profile, other than `default` in `.okta-aws`.
 Useful for multiple Okta tenants.